JayxCodemax/JayxCodemax/README.md

 ## 🏃‍♂️ GitHub Stats

-*Day-1 note: these cards start nearly empty, and that's the honest version of a portfolio.
+*Day-1 note: these cards start nearly empty, and that's the honest version.
 They fill as the repos do.*

 <table align="center">
 <tr>